briankimstudio/briankimstudio.github.io/index.md

+# Current Position

+Pursuing a Ph.D. in Technology Management in National Chung Hsing University

-# Project
+# Research Focus

 ## Data Science, Machine Learning, Topic Modeling

 ### Topic Modeling

 This study analyzes metadata of 2,296 research articles using AI-based topic modeling method for identifying under-investigated research topics.
-The results of this project help policymakers and scholars to plan research direction precisely and allocate invaluable resources effectively for best possible outcome.
+The results of this project guide policymakers and scholars to plan research direction precisely and allocate invaluable resources effectively for best possible outcome.

 + Requirements
    + Web of Science Database https://webofknowledge.com/